 310.1 General.
-The provisions of Section 310 shall comply with the International Building Code.
+The provisions of Appendix D of Section 310 shall comply with the International Building Code.
+Code and N.C.G.S.
+160D-1128 shall apply to fire districts and limits.

 TEMPORARY OVERFLOW EMERGENCYSHELTERS FOR THE HOMELESS

 311.1 General.
 Existing A-2 and A-3 occupancies shall be permitted to provide facilities for temporary overflow emergency shelters for the homeless provided that all of the following conditions are met and approved by the local code official and fire marshal.